We may earn affiliate commissions for the recommended products. Learn more.

 Smart home compatibility:Amazon Alexa, Google Assistant, Apple HomeKit, ZigBee, Z-Wave

-General overview.
-A former ADT executive founded Abode in 2014, so this home security newcomer was built with a lot of experiences from the get-go.
+Abode is one of the best smart home DIY systems with numerous integrations, but it has experienced camera security issues, which have been fixed by now.
+A former ADT executive founded Abode in 2014, so this home security newcomer was built with a lot of experience from the get-go.
 This business focuses on DIY security solutions and home automation.

-Cost.
 The initial setup cost depends on the chosen equipment.
-Additionally, Abode has 2 plans: Standard ($69.99) and Pro ($169).
+Additionally, Abode has 2 service plans: Standard ($69.99) and Pro ($169).
 Both include insurance policy discounts and AI-powered detection, but the Pro plan adds free ground shipping and cellular backup.

 5. ADT – DIY security with Google Nest integration